 Massachusetts 4-H is excited to announce that it has been awarded a second Google grant.
 The state will participate as a Computer Science (CS) Launcher this year to promote computational thinking and career exploration in computer science.
 Last year's grant funded the purchase of 30 chromebooks and two virtual reality kits along with some Arduinos, books and National Youth Science Day kits.

-With the grant award we were able to send to adults and three of our CS Teen Leaders to Utah for a National training to learn from the prior CS Launcher states.
-Having completed a Plan of Work the team came back and dug in.
-As a result of their hardwork we have piloted a NEW Computer Science IMPACT program that not only clubs can use, but libraries, schools and afterschool partners.
-Part of that enthusiasm is seen in our Logo design.
-The best part of this new curriculum is that is using primarily "unplugged" activities using minimal supplies and an introduction to block coding using scratch which is a free block programming software developed by the Massachusetts Institute of Technology (MIT)our fellow landgrant in Massachusetts.
-Teen leaders and adult facilitators do not need prior knowledge of computers or coding to facilitate.
-It has a low threshold to get youth started in computational thinking, but a high ceiling for those who get inspired to go beyond the basics.
+With this year's award we were able to send a team of adults and three CS Teen Leaders to Utah for a national 4-H CS Launcher training.
+Having developed their plan of work, the MA team came back and dug in!
+As a result of their hardwork we have piloted a NEW Computer Science IMPACT program that can be used by 4-H clubs, libraries, schools and afterschool partners.
+The enthusiasm of our teens is seen in the logo design (pictured above).
+The best part of this new curriculum is that it utilizes primarily "unplugged" activities and minimal supplies to introduce computer coding using scratch.
+Scratch is a free block programming software developed by the Massachusetts Institute of Technology (MIT).
+Teen leaders and adult facilitators do not need prior knowledge of computers or coding to facilitate the activities.
+There is a low threshold to get youth started in computational thinking, but a high ceiling for those who get inspired to go beyond the basics.

-This year we have grown our number of CS Teens and a few Tweens to ten and our Berkshire County Team will be accompanying Kim Pond to DC for the STEM Summit.
-Massachusetts 4-H had three workshop proposals accepted so along with learning from other we will be sharing the work happening in MA.
-Our CS leaders have already been busy presenting programs in their communities and have a lot more planned and there is always room for more.
+This year we have grown our number of MA 4-H CS Teens and a few Tweens to ten.
+The Berkshire County Team will be accompanying Kim Pond to DC for the STEM Summit.
+Massachusetts 4-H had three workshop proposals accepted so along with learning from other states we will be sharing the exciting work happening in MA.
+Our CS leaders have already been busy presenting programs in their communities and have a lot more planned.